ar-g/ar-g.github.io/_posts/2015-12-26-ADB-Shell-Part-1.md

 ---
 layout: post
-title: Efficiency and fun from using ADB Shell, Part 1
+title: Efficiency and fun from using ADB Shell, Part 1 - Basics
 tags: [adb, AndroidShell, install, uninstall,  copy, clean, app]
 ---
  In this article, I want to show how to use basic adb commands to do things like `install`, `uninstall`, `copy`, `clean` app that used most often during Android development and testing.
 This could also be helpful if we want to automate builds on CI server and be sure everything clean and legit.